Reiamulette/ShakeItUpSchedule/README.md

 For this project I will use the 2019 events of Castle Point Anime Convention, as this information is the most recent of that of the event.

 This project uses packages from pandas, numpy, datetime, timedelta, and time.
+An sample excel sheet is included in the folder.

 What this application does.
 1. Having user input an excel file in specific format, by inputting path.